Game Design

 a.

-Identify the medium, player format, objectives, rules, resources, and
+medium.
+Identify the medium, player format, objectives, rules,

-theme (if relevant).
-Discuss with your counselor the play experience,
+resources, and theme (if relevant).
+Discuss with your counselor

 b.

-built around each concept.
-Discuss with your counselor other reasons
+game built around each concept.
+Discuss with your counselor

 2.

-each term that you pick, describe how it relates to a specific game: story,
+For each term that you pick, describe how it relates to a specific game:

-setting, characters, play sequence, level design, interface design,
+story, setting, characters, play sequence, level design, interface

-difficulty, balance, depth, pace, replay value, age appropriateness,
+design, difficulty, balance, depth, pace, replay value, age

-real-time, strategy vs. reflex vs. chance, abstract vs. thematic.
+competitive, turn-based vs. real-time, strategy vs. reflex vs. chance,

 3.

-property associated with the game design industry.
-Describe how
+intellectual property associated with the game design industry.
+Describe

-intellectual property is protected and why protection is necessary.
-Define
+how intellectual property is protected and why protection is necessary.

 4.